aws/aws-s3-accessgrants-plugin-java-v2/README.md

 ```

 Create a S3AccessGrantsPlugin object and choose if you want to enable fallback.
 1. If enableFallback option is set to false we will fallback only in case the operation/API is not supported by Access Grants.
 2. If enableFallback is set to true then we will fall back every time we are not able to get the credentials from Access Grants, no matter the reason.

+You can also choose to add custom user agent.
+A user agent is a request header that identifies the application, version number, operating system, vendor, and programming language of the user making the request.
+1. If userAgent is set to null or not set, the user agent will be set to 'aws-s3-accessgrants-java-sdk-v2-plugin'.
+2. If you pass a String object to user agent that string will be added as a suffix to 'aws-s3-accessgrants-java-sdk-v2-plugin-'.
 ```
-S3AccessGrantsPlugin accessGrantsPlugin = S3AccessGrantsPlugin.builder().enableFallback(true).build();
+S3AccessGrantsPlugin accessGrantsPlugin = S3AccessGrantsPlugin.builder().enableFallback(true).userAgent("userAgent").build();
 ```

 While building S3 client you have to provide a credentialsProvider object which contains credentials that have access to get credentials from Access Grants.